cloudfoundry/docs-running-cf/managing-cf/usage-events-and-billing.html.md

 Service usage events provide information about when users create, update, and delete service instances.

-Unlike App Usage Events, Service Usage Events do not expire.
+Service usage events are not persisted indefinitely.
+They do not currently expire like App Usage Events, but will in future releases of Cloud Foundry.

 #### Endpoint